Sidneys1/sidneys1.com/programming/_posts/2022-08-22-how-I-built-this-website.md

 excerpt_separator: <!--more-->
 multipart: building-this-website
 erratum:
-- "2022-08-24: Added section on modifying the Jekyll configuration."
+- "2022-08-24: Added section on modifying the Jekyll configuration and notes about GitHub Pages."
 ---

-Sidneys1.com is built statically using [Jekyll](https://jekyllrb.com/), and then published on the world wide web, Tor, and IPFS.
+Sidneys1.com is built statically using [Jekyll](https://jekyllrb.com/), and then published on the world wide web, GitHub Pages, Tor, and IPFS.
 How is this all accomplished, and how can you host your own website this way?
 Let's walk through it step by step.
 We'll be looking into (over the course of several posts):

 * Building a website with Jekyll
 * Hosting on NearlyFreeSpeech.net
 * Customizing the site layout and adding useful features
+* Hosting on GitHub Pages
 * Hosting on IPFS
 * Hosting on Tor